tylerneylon/water/docs/current_goal.md

 1. Support property delegation in `Object` *DONE*

-2. Add property delegation to `OrRule`
+2. Add property delegation to `OrRule` *STUCK*, working on it; debugging within CPython

 3. Add `or_index` to `OrRule`